 Although I am finished with this chapter of the story, working in Palermo definitely pushed me to think further about the interconnectedness of the Mediterranean.
 From each of my conversations with my subjects, I learned pieces of information that tipped me on how to move forward.
 Much like ancient times, the stories that these people carried proved to be the most inspiring part.

-—Eugenio Grosso, as told to Alexander Strecker
+—Eugenio Grosso, interviewed by Alexander Strecker